Payment flow

 Automatic recording

 Plutio records the payment amount, date, and method without any manual entry.
 Your reports stay accurate without you copying payment data from PayPal.
-The integration handles all the bookkeeping automatically.
+Revenue reports in Plutio show PayPal and Stripe payments together, so you see total income across both processors in one view.
+The payment method label (PayPal or Stripe) appears on each transaction, making reconciliation straightforward at tax time.

 What are PayPal's transaction fees?